 These are tricky times

-Between the looming threat of the Novel Coronavirus, concern for our families, friends, communities, and ourselves, anxiety about work and the overarching economy – life feels really tricky right now.
+Between the looming threat of the COVID-19 Coronavirus, concern for our families, friends, communities, and ourselves, anxiety about work and the overarching economy – life feels really tricky right now.
 There have been several days in the last couple of weeks where I’ve personally cycled through a range of mental states.
 I always end up back on solid footing, fortunately, which keeps me moving forward, making responsible choices, and preparing for change – in whatever form that change may come.

 Dealing with uncertainty is tough to appreciate, and we’re all dealing with a lot of it right now.
 How long will this virus be impacting or daily life?
 Will the curve of confirmed cases ever flatten out?
 When will school be back in session?
 Will it even be back in session this year?
 How will this impact my kids?
 How is this going to impact the global economy?
 What about our local communities?